Tagline: Get Ready for Rush Hour.

 Speed doesn’t quite match the wit of contemporaries such as Die Hard With a Vengeance — ironic since Daniels would go on to star in hit comedy Dumb and Dumber just a few months later, smashing all expectations by holding his own against one Jim Carrey, who was such a comic phenomenon back in ’95 that people had him pegged as the best of all time until The Truman Show redefined him as an actor of a much higher pedigree.
 On the whole, the movie lacks the comic delivery of its peers, and some comedy sequences — such as the one in which Traven confiscates the Porsche of a decidedly two-dimensional African American — is crying out for a little Bruce Willis.

 Speed does, however, deliver thrills and spills in spades — so many that the comedy almost seems peripheral.
 Reeves gives it his all in spite of his lack of relatability, and just look at where he is now in the world of action movies.
 The actor has come a hell of a long way, and it is testament to his drive and willingness to develop that he is now considered up there with the very best.
-Much of Speed‘s action prowess can be attributed to director Jan De Bont, who had worked with both John McTiernan and Richard Donner as cinematographer on Die Hard and Lethal Weapon 3 respectively, and much like his contemporaries he orchestrates events as if the camera were a rocket launcher.
+Much of Speed‘s action prowess can be attributed to director Jan De Bont, who had worked with both John McTiernan and Richard Donner as cinematographer on Die Hard and Lethal Weapon 3 respectively, and much like his contemporaries he orchestrates events as if his camera was a rocket launcher.
 The movie is an explosion from start to finish.

 In the end, Speed will mostly be remembered for launching the mainstream career of an unlikely action colossus, but in terms of pacing and smash-mouth presentation, De Bont delivers arguably the best pure action vehicle of the decade.